michiganaerospace/mathtools/README.md

 <a name='map_interval'></a>
 ### ```utils.map_to_interval(x, interval, return_all=False)```

-Shift and scale vector so that its elements live in the specified interval.
+Shift and scale array so that its elements live in the specified interval.

 > ARGUMENTS
 >   - **```x — array_like```**: A one dimensional array of data.